 - Soothing, Comforting Compression – The therapeutic pressure applied to the body is designed to help you stay more engaged and focused when things seem overwhelming or emotions run high.

-- Hook-and-Loop Adjustability – Designed to fit your torso comfortably, the smart design lets you adjust the fit to give you smooth, even pressure across the shoulders, chest, and stomach for a full upper-body hug.
+- Easy Open and Close Adjustability – Designed to fit your torso comfortably, the smart design lets you adjust the fit to give you smooth, even pressure across the shoulders, chest, and stomach for a full upper-body hug.

 Communicating with your child